 The Québec maritime Blog

-A popular destination for snowmobilers, Côte-Nord has many rivers you can cross with your snowmobile, each with their own distinct characteristics.
-Here are five bridges you will ride over on your next trip from Tadoussac to Blanc-Sablon.
+A popular destination for snowmobilers, Côte-Nord has many rivers you can cross with your snowmobile, each with its own distinct characteristics.
+Here are five bridges you’ll ride over on your next trip from Tadoussac to Blanc-Sablon.